-Most people who use AI tools daily have noticed something uncomfortable: they're forgetting things faster, struggling to focus without a prompt window open, and reaching for ChatGPT before even attempting to think a problem through.
+If you use AI tools every day, you may have noticed something unsettling: you forget things faster, you struggle to focus without a prompt window open, and you reach for a chatbot before you've even tried to think a problem through yourself.

 What Is "AI Brain Damage"?
 (And Is It Real?)

-• Difficulty concentrating on a single task for more than a few minutes
+• Trouble concentrating on one task for more than a few minutes without checking a device

 • Reaching for AI before attempting any independent thought

-• Declining confidence in your own judgment or problem-solving ability
+• A noticeable drop in confidence in your own judgment or problem-solving

 Reclaim Your Memory Intentionally

-Human memory is not passive storage — it is an active, trainable system.
-Memories are strengthened through repeated retrieval, not just initial exposure.
-Every time you skip the effort of remembering something because AI can pull it up instantly, you deprive your brain of the retrieval practice that builds durable memory.
+Memory isn't passive storage — it's an active system strengthened through retrieval, not just exposure.
+Every time you skip the effort of recalling something because AI can surface it instantly, you skip the retrieval practice that makes memory durable.

 What to do: